Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Managed Cluster Automatic OS Image Upgrade.md

 }
 ```

-#### Using PowerShell with Servic Fabric SDK to monitor OS image upgrade
+#### Using PowerShell with Service Fabric SDK to monitor OS image upgrade

 PowerShell can also be used to view repair tasks.
 From a machine that has Service Fabric SDK installed or from a Service Fabric node, use [Get-ServiceFabricRepairTask](https://learn.microsoft.com/powershell/module/servicefabric/get-servicefabricrepairtask) cmdlet to view repair tasks.
 There may be many tasks returned.
 Using -State or -TaskId can be used to filter results.